Panama City: (Main office) 2636 Jenks Avenue, Panama City, FL 32405

 Medicine is becoming increasingly specialized all for the benefit of the patient.
 With that said, the back pain or neck pain sufferer often has to navigate a confusing array of spine doctors, some sadly providing state of the art spine care circa 1970 when they completed their medical training.

 It’s important for the patient to understand that your choice of spine physician will determine the quality of healthcare you will receive.
 Fact: There have been many advances in the field of spine care over the past 10 years.
 But that does not mean every spine physician is using the most advanced approach.
 That’s because it takes a great commitment of time and training for a surgeon to learn to operate through instruments the width of a ballpoint pen and a one-inch incision.
 It’s much easier for a surgeon to simply make a three-inch open incision.
-But there is great benefit for the patient to have a one-inch incision.
-There is less blood loss and no need for donated blood.
-Because the incision is shorter, there is less disruption to muscles and ligaments so your recovery is much faster and less painful.
-With minimally invasive spine surgery and a one-inch incision, many patients are able to go home the same day and are back to activity in a far less time than with a larger incision.

-During his fellowship, Dr. Rohan, Jr. specialized in minimally invasive spine surgery techniques that require the surgeon to operate through a one-inch incision using tubular retractors with tiny cameras and cutting devices in the tip.
-Dr. Rohan, Jr. founded Northwest Florida Spine 10 years ago, as one of the first spine surgeons to bring these new minimally invasive spine surgery and artificial disc replacement techniques to the Panama City region as a long-overdue alternative to traditional 3-inch long incisions that were common in the region.
+Dr. Rohan, Jr. founded Northwest Florida Spine in 2015 in the Gulf Coast region, as one of the first spine surgeons to bring these new minimally invasive spine surgery and artificial disc replacement techniques to the Panama City and Florida Gulf Coast region as a long-overdue alternative to traditional 3-inch long incisions that were common among older spine surgeons in the region.

 We recognize that those with back pain or neck pain often struggle to find a back doctor or spine center that can provide a second opinion for spine surgery and offer nonsurgical treatment for back pain, neck pain, scoliosis (curvature of the spine) and pain symptoms related to a herniated disc.
 We provide this content-rich informative Internet presence to help the person wth back pain gain a better understanding for the most advanced treatment alternatives for a herniated disc and other complex spine problems.